Key takeaways

 You may pay higher fees for accumulation annuities than for some other types of investments.

 If you decide to withdraw your money in the first few years after purchasing an accumulation annuity, you may have to pay a surrender charge.
-After a certain number of years (usually five to ten), surrender charges will no longer apply.
-However, you may still have to pay taxes and penalties to the IRS if you withdraw your money before age 59 ½ from a qualified annuity.
+After a certain number of years (usually five to 10), surrender charges will no longer apply.
+However, you may still have to pay taxes and penalties to the IRS if you withdraw your money before age 59½ from a qualified annuity.

 You may not be able to change your mind once you buy an income annuity.

-Income annuities provide guaranteed income for life, but are often nonrefundable, which means you can’t take your money back after you purchase them.
-Therefore, it’s important to not put all your eggs in one basket (ie, keep some money in savings accounts as well), and to consider your entire retirement picture when determining if an income annuity is a good fit for you.
+Income annuities provide guaranteed income for life but are often nonrefundable, which means you can’t take the lump sum of money back after you purchase them (the money is repaid through the regular payments over the course of your life).
+Therefore, it’s important not to put all your eggs in one basket (i.e., keep some money in investments, savings accounts or CDs as well).
+Annuities work best when they’re a part of a larger retirement picture.

 You may not get all your money back from an income annuity if you die early.